 Consider the scene you are photographing and the sort of image you want to achieve when you specify the camera settings.
-A general guide is given below.
+A general guide to the procedure is given below.

-Select the Photography mode (⇒P.40-44, 67-68). □
+I Select the Photography mode (➡P.40-44, 67, 68). ■

-Specifies all settings other than Quality, Sensitivity and FinePix COLOR on the camera.
+All settings other than the Quality, Sensitivity and FinePix COLOR are specified on the camera.

-SP Selects the best Scene Position setting (Portrait, ALandscape, frozen, so that the flow of the motion is conveyed, or so that the background is out of focus.
+SP Selects the best Scene Position setting (♥PORTRAIT, ▲LANDSCAPE, background is out of focus.

-Sports or CNight scene) for the scene being shot.
+SPORTS or CNIGHT SCENE) for the scene being shot.

-P/S/A Changes the aperture or shutter speed setting so that the action is
+P, S, A Changes the aperture or shutter speed setting so that the action is frozen, so that the flow of the motion is conveyed, or so that the